b00tc4mp/isdi-bootcamp-202409/staff/javier-romera/project/doc/README.md

 Regular (User)
 - play the guessing minigame
 - play the sudoku minigame
-- access to the map
+- access to the map and progress through it
-- access to the score system
+- access to the score and ranking system

 Anonymous (User)
 - play the guessing minigame (limited daily)
 - play the sudoku minigame (limited daily)
-- access to the map (no progress)
+- access to the map (without progress, only can access the first island)

 ### UXUI Design